Shashanka8/Shashanka8/README.md

 - 👋 Hi, I’m Shashanka Nayak
-- 👀 I’m currently working as Apllication Developer at Kyndryl.
+- 👀 I’m currently working as Application Developer at Kyndryl.
 - 🌱 I’m currently learning React.js, Next.js and Tailwind CSS.
 - 💞️ I’m looking to collaborate on open source projects built with any JS framework.
 - 📫 How to reach me: Can drop a note at nayak.shashanka97@gmail.com